mniemiro/site/content/about.md

 ## About This Site

-I made this site to organize my mathematical notes, papers, thoughts, etc. that I have written or plan to write.
+I made this site to organize my mathematical stuff.
 It is partly motivational, since in theory other people now see my writing.